IntelliTect/Coalesce/docs/pages/client/view-model.rst

     .. _TypeScriptViewModelComputedText:
     Computed Text Properties
-        For each reference navigation property and each :cs:`enum` property on your POCO, a :ts:`KnockoutComputed<string>` property will be created that will provide the text to display for that property.
+        For each reference navigation property and each Enum property on your POCO, a :ts:`KnockoutComputed<string>` property will be created that will provide the text to display for that property.
 For navigation properties, this will be the property on the class annotated with :ref:`ListTextAttribute`.

         .. code-block:: typescript